 - Diarrhea or vomiting

-If group B strep – or any other infection – is not diagnosed and properly treated in a pregnant woman, it can be transmitted to the infant.
+If GBS – or any other infection – is not diagnosed and properly treated in a pregnant woman, it can be transmitted to the infant.
+It may then progress to neonatal meningitis and a variety of resultant complications such as cerebral palsy and seizure disorders.
+If pregnant women are timely diagnosed and properly treated, the infection will likely not be transmitted to newborns.

-If your child was diagnosed with meningitis at birth, the attorneys at Reiter & Walsh ABC Law Centers can help.
+If your child was diagnosed with meningitis at birth, the attorneys at ABC Law Centers can help.
 We have the knowledge and professional experience to thoroughly examine the complex medical records of your child’s case, determine whether there was an error or negligence, and help you obtain the monetary compensation your child deserves.
-Free of charge and obligations, we will answer your legal questions, determine the negligent party, and inform you of your legal options.
+Free of charge and obligations, we will answer your questions and inform you of your legal options.
+In fact, you pay nothing throughout the entire legal process unless we win or settle in your favor.
 Our team is available to speak with you to set up an appointment in any of the following ways:

 Free Case Review | Available 24/7 | No Fee Until We Win